 Homeowners Choice Assurance Company, Inc. ("HCA") is domiciled in Alabama and was organized in 2013.
 HCA is required to maintain minimum paid-in capital of \$500.
 In addition, HCA must maintain a minimum deposit in trust of \$100 with the Treasurer of Alabama.
-At December 31, 2014 and 2013, HCA's statutory capital and surplus was \$1,926 and \$1,969, respectively.
-Similar to HCPCI in Florida, HCA is required to file statutory-basis financial statements with the Alabama Department of Insurance, which has also adopted the NAIC Accounting Practices and Procedures Manual as the basis of its statutory accounting practices.
+At December 31, 2015 and 2014, HCA's statutory capital and surplus was \$1,917 and \$1,926, respectively.
+Similar to the Company's insurance subsidiaries in Florida, HCA is required to file statutory-basis financial statements with the Alabama Department of Insurance, which has also adopted the NAIC Accounting Practices and Procedures Manual as the basis of its statutory accounting practices.